web-extend/web-extend/docs/guide/essentials/entrypoints.md

 └─ icon-128.png
 ```

-Alternatively, you can use WebExtend's generator to automatically create icons in different sizes.
+Alternatively, you can use Bext's generator to automatically create icons in different sizes.
 The generator will read a template icon file from the `src/assets` directory (named `icon.png`, `icon-1024.png`, `icon-512.png` or `icon-128.png`) and generate resized versions at 16px, 32px, 48px and 128px.
 You can also specify custom sizes using the `--size` option:

 ```shell
 # generate icons in default sizes